zk/clojuredocs/README.md

 OTOH, examples, see-alsos, and notes (and any other user-generated content) are stored in the database.

+### Local Data

+The app uses a MongoDB database named `clojuredocs` to store data.
+Run `bin/db-reset` to seed the database with a recent production export (you must be running `mongod` for this to work).

 ### Prod Local

 Occasionally you'll need to compile and run things as they would be in production: `bin/prod-local`